+ON FREEWAYS OR EXPRESSWAYS try to pick the lane you want and stay in it.
+Always maintain plenty of space between you and the car ahead, at least the length of the tow vehicle plus trailer for every ten miles per hour.
+Remember that in order to pass another vehicle you will need longer to accelerate.
+You must also allow for the length of the trailer when returning to the right hand lane.
 WARNING: On slippery pavement do not use engine drag to help slow down as this may cause the rear wheels of the tow vehicle to skid.
 On icy pavement drive slowly and if you feel the tow vehicle skidding gently apply the trailer brakes only.
 This will bring the tow vehicle and trailer back into a single line.
 Chains do not help trailer wheels.

+When going downhill in dry weather, down shift so that engine compression will slow the whole rig down.
+Take dips and depressions in the road slowly and do not resume normal driving speeds until you are sure that the trailer wheels are clear of the dip.
 CAUTION: When driving in mud and sand let the momentum carry the rig through.
 Apply power gently and use as little as possible.
 Stay in the tracks of the vehicle ahead and keep the tow vehicle in the highest possible gear.
 If you get stuck it is best to tow out the entire rig together without unhitching.